Shaobin-Jiang/ice-nvim-doc/docs/installation.md

 - ripgrep
 - wget

+If you are using Windows, you will also be needing msvc (cl.exe needs to be in PATH).

-Also, if you are using Linux, you will be needing these:
+If you are using Linux, you will also be needing these:

 - unzip
 - python virtual environment